Public Affairs and Policy Degree Requirements

 General Degree Requirements

 Award of the Ph.D. is the culmination of a sequential process of coursework, comprehensive examinations, and the research, writing, and defense of a dissertation.
-First-year students take a series of courses commonly referred to as “the core”.
-During their second (and third) years, students complete their field and research methods coursework.
-A two-part comprehensive examination is administered beginning in the second year of full-time or full-time equivalent enrollment.
+First-year students take a series of courses commonly referred to as “the core.”
+Depending on whether students enroll in the program on a part-time or full-time basis, students complete their field and research methods coursework during their second (and third) years.
+A two-part comprehensive exam is administered, with Part A administered after completion of the core coursework and Part B administered after completion of field and research methods coursework.
 After the completion and defense of a dissertation proposal, students advance to Ph.D. candidacy.
 The last remaining requirement is the dissertation.

-In general, students pursuing the PAP degree on a full-time basis would be expected to complete the degree in five years.
-While core coursework dominates the first-year of study, usually one elective is taken each quarter.
-In the second and third years, electives and research methods courses dominate.
+In general, students pursuing the PAP degree on a full-time basis can expect to complete the degree in approximately five years.

 In addition to completing the degree requirements, students may also engage in teaching or research not directly related to their doctoral program of study.
 These are intellectually enriching experiences, but may also extend the length of time it takes to complete the degree.